andrico1234/a2k/README.md

 ## CSS

-To utilise the default CSS stylesheets for a2k, you'll need to install and download the corresponding styles package.
+To utilise the default CSS stylesheets for a2k, you'll need to install or download the styles.

 View the [@a2000/styles](https://github.com/andrico1234/a2k/tree/main/packages/styles) for installation instructions.